NoviceLive/urlmark/readme.rst

 - Write a template.

   You can use the included template in ``gh-pages`` branch, but it may not look eyeful.
-Here is the demo:
+Here is the another demo:
   `Online Bookmarks <http://novicelive.github.io/urlmark/>`_.

-  See the included template (in ``gh-pages``) to write your own one, It shall setup Foundation_ scaffold and has three placeholders:
+  See the included template (in ``gh-pages``) to write your own one.
+  It shall setup Foundation_ scaffold and has three placeholders:
   ``{left}``, ``{right}``, ``{time}``.